Let's Clean Up Europe!

 - Share ideas about the 3Rs: Reduce, Reuse, Recycle

-After the clean-up it would be great if you could send your feedback as well as pictures and videos of your clean-up activity to your coordinator.
+After the clean-up do not hesitate to send your feedback as well as pictures and videos of your clean-up activity to your Coordinator.
+They will be happy to hear from you!

 Come and join us!